willgeary/PortlandTransit/README.md

 2) The `gtfs` folder contains the raw gtfs that was downloaded using the python notebook

-3) The `data` folder contains the clean csv that was generated using the python notebook
+3) The `data` folder will contain the clean csv that was generated using the python notebook, once the notebook is run

 4) The `sketch` folder contains the Processing code used to create the animation